dankelley/dankelley.github.io/_posts/2014-01-22-1D-optimization-in-R.md

 2. Use ``abline()`` to indicate the wavenumber at the speed minimum.

-3. Try other functions that are of interest to you, e.g. optimize $\sin\theta\cos\theta$ to find the throwing angle that makes a rock go furthest in frictionless air on flat terrain.
+3. Try other functions that are of interest to you, e.g. find the angle that maximizes $\sin\theta\cos\theta$, which yields the throwing angle that achieves furthest distance in frictionless air over flat terrain.

 4. Use the multi-dimensional optimizer named ``optim()`` on this problem.